Start the Admissions Process Online

 Measurable

 Next, you should make your goal measurable.
-You need to have a way of tracking your progress or determining if your goal has been reached.
+You need to track your progress or determine if your goal has been reached.
 This could include specific milestones, tracking your mood or symptoms, or having a well-defined endpoint.

 Having specific measurements keeps you engaged with your recovery goals throughout the process.
 You can see if you are improving, backtracking, or need additional support, and you can build upon your successes as you go along.